 - Helps to establish standard operating procedures.
-By offering regular training to your employees, you can promote your standard operating procedures and ensure that all people are following the same protocols.
-This enhances process consistency and quality across the organization.
+By offering regular employee training, you can promote your standard operating procedures and ensure that everyone follows the same protocols.
+This enhances the quality and consistency of your business processes.

 - Drives employee engagement.
 Employees who feel that their organization is committed to their professional growth and development are more likely to be committed to their jobs.